loganmarchione/terraform-aws-static-site/README.md

 ## Requirements

-* You **MUST** already have a Route53 hosted zone and accompanying NS records created (the module does **NOT** do this for you) because ACM uses DNS for certficate validation.
+* You **MUST** already have a Route53 hosted zone and accompanying NS records created (this module does **NOT** do this for you) because ACM uses DNS for certficate validation.
 Below is an example of how to do this with Terraform.

 ```
 resource "aws_route53_zone" "mydomain_com" {